parkerdavis1/agave-portfolio/content/blog/htmz/htmz.md

 The `|| null` is there to prevent an Uncaught DOM exception, in case the location loaded in the hidden iframe does not include a hash.

-The question mark allows [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) where if the expression on the left side of the question mark evaluates to `null` or `undefined` it will short-circuit the overall expression and return `undefined` instead of throwing an error.
+Similarly, the question mark allows [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) where if the expression on the left side of the question mark evaluates to `null` or `undefined` it will short-circuit the overall expression and return `undefined` instead of throwing an error.

-[.replaceWith()](https://developer.mozilla.org/en-US/docs/Web/API/Element/replaceWith) – replaces the HTML element with the nodes passed in as arguments.
+[.replaceWith()](https://developer.mozilla.org/en-US/docs/Web/API/Element/replaceWith) – replaces the selected HTML element with the nodes passed in as arguments.

 Then `...frame.contentDocument.body.children` uses [rest parameter syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters) (_not_ the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) , see below) to allow a function to accept an indefinite number of arguments as an array.
-In this case this is all of the children elements of the body within the iframe.
+In this case this is all of the children elements of the body loaded within the hidden iframe.

 > From MDN: "Spread syntax looks exactly like rest syntax.
 In a way, spread syntax is the opposite of rest syntax.
 Spread syntax "expands" an array into its elements, while rest syntax collects multiple elements and "condenses" them into a single element.
 See [rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters) and [rest property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#rest_property)."

 So, in total, the onload function grabs the HTML element (with the ID from the hash found in the `a href`) and replaces it with all of the DOM nodes that load in the hidden iframe.
+The content is loaded in the hidden iframe then copied and made visible where ever you specify on the page.
 As the htmz documentation puts it:

 > htmz is essentially a **proxy target**.
 >
 > Like how a proxy server forwards requests to some specified server, proxy target htmz forwards responses into some specified target."

-## Conclusion
+## In Conclusion

-Go check out [htmz](https://leanrada.com/htmz/) and the other examples.
-I think its a fun option for loading content within a page.
+Go check out the examples on [htmz](https://leanrada.com/htmz/).
+There are some complex UIs that can be created with _very_ little javascript.
+Its a cool option for loading simple interactive content within a page.

 <a href="./see/index.html#load-cow" target="htmz">See</a>
 <a href="./what/index.html#load-cow" target="htmz">what</a>